MyCryptoHQ/support.mycrypto.com/src/content/transactions/how-to-schedule-a-transaction.md

 * **Future Gas Price**: The gas price (GWEI) that the transaction will use when it's executed.
 * **Future Gas Limit**: The gas limit that the transaction will use when it's executed.

-Please note that the gas limit for the transaction to _schedule_ a transaction is different from the future gas limit.
+Please note that the gas limit required for the transaction to _schedule_ a future transaction is different from the future gas limit.

 After filling out all the fields, simply click on "Schedule transaction" to schedule your transaction.
 Note that doing so **does not guarantee** that your transaction will be executed, based on what settings you used.